docker/cli/docs/reference/commandline/build.md

 $ docker build - < Dockerfile
 ```

-With Powershell on Windows, you can run:
+With PowerShell on Windows, you can run:

 ```powershell
 Get-Content Dockerfile | docker build -